 It's hard to write about Assam without comparing it to that other famous tea named after a region in India — Darjeeling.
 Black tea is black tea, right?
 Oh no, not according to people who love tea.
 Richard says the first time he tasted the two side-by-side he noticed a difference immediately.
 Geographically, Assam and Darjeeling are only about 100 miles apart, but their climate is entirely different as Darjeeling is in the foothills of the Himalayas.
 Therefore, tea from Darjeeling takes on entirely different qualities.

 "What's it like to visit Assam?"
 I asked Richard.
-It's a dangerous place, he says, as they have something like 27 separate insurgencies going on at once.
+It's a dangerous place, he says, with frequent insurgencies happening.
 "In the gardens we work with, people are walking around with scars from bullet wounds.
 They are all fighting for separate things," he says.
 "It's a poor region, and their main export is tea.
-But if we're buying better quality, more expensive tea, we feel we're sending more money back to the gardens."
+But if we're buying better quality, more expensive tea, we feel we're sending more money back to the gardens and the people who harvest the tea."

 Finding quality organic tea in Assam